ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### wxpython

-Slightly more modern is [wxPython](https://wxpython.org/), a GUI based on the cross-platform [wxWidgets](https://www.wxwidgets.org/).
-Setting up `wxPython` was problematic without using Conda, and the documentation is somewhat spotty, so I decided to skip wxpython altogether.
+Slightly more modern is [wxPython](https://wxpython.org/), a GUI based on the cross-platform [wxWidgets](https://www.wxwidgets.org/) library.

 ### PyQt